selfdefined/web-app/CONTRIBUTING.md

 Always remember that if you are unsure, you can first open an issue or create a PR with «WIP» in the title («WIP» stands for «work in progress») and ask for early feedback.
 For example, it might be called *«\[WIP\] Propose definition for spirit animal»*.

-- Step 1: Create a file named `word.md` in in the [definitions folder](11ty/definitions/) where we store all definitions.

-  `word` should be the name of the word you are defining.
-Not `word`.
-Except you are defining «word».
-In this case it should be `word`.

 For this tutorial we will take the word «Obsessive Compulsive Disorder», as it allows us to show some of the features.

+- Step 1: Create a file named `word.md` in the [definitions folder](11ty/definitions/) where we store all definitions.

+  Replace `word` with the word or the phrase you are defining.
+Write it in all-lowercase letters with hyphens instead of spaces.

-That means we would create the file named `obsessive-compulsive-disorder.md` (as it is already defined, you can have a look at the [finished definition of «Obsessive Compulsive Disorder»](11ty/definitions/obsessive-compulsive-disorder.md)).
+  In our example, we would create the file named `obsessive-compulsive-disorder.md` (as it is already defined, you can have a look at the [finished definition of «Obsessive Compulsive Disorder»](11ty/definitions/obsessive-compulsive-disorder.md)).

 - Step 2: Populate the file you created.